jdbacero/GoTeam--Pokemon-Exam/README.md

 # Usage

 ## Run npm and composer
-Before we start, we need the latest Composer and a relatively updated NPM.
+Before we start, we need the latest Composer, a relatively newer NPM, and PHP 8.1>.
 Then, install all PHP and Node packages.
 ```
 npm install
 composer install